You have people

 This phase requires specific work that standard clinical support was not built to provide.
 Re-entry at altitude is its own problem.

-The situations where this is the only call
+this is the only call

 that makes sense.

-Most clinicians have never been in a room
+never been in a room

 where the stakes were this high.

 Combat teaches you what no clinical program covers.
 What a person looks like when they are genuinely at the edge of their capacity versus performing competence they don't have.
-What stabilization requires in real time — not in theory, not in a 50-minute window.
+What stabilization requires in real time — not in theory, not in a fifty-minute window.

 Operational experience under conditions where the internal state of the people around you directly determines what survives.
 Not an analogy for high-stakes work.
 The actual formation.